Ketamine (Ketaset®, Vetalar®, Vetaket®) for Dogs and Cats

 - After intramuscular injection, the effects of ketamine are seen within 10 minutes.
 The effects after intravenous injection are seen within 1 minute.

 - For aggressive cats unable to be restrained for injection, ketamine can be sprayed into the mouth or eyes.
 It is readily absorbed from these surfaces and results in enough sedation to allow handling of the cat.
 It does not damage the mouth or eyes.
-Cats eyes remain open when treated with Ketamine therefore need protection with lubricant.
+Cats eyes remain open when treated with Ketamine, therefore, they need to be protected with lubricant.

 - Due to its potential for abuse and misuse, ketamine is considered a controlled substance in some states.